Canvas - Crosslisting/Merging a Canvas Course (UW-Madison)

 Removing ad-hoc sections

-In your My Courses list, you'll continue to see all the ad-hoc sections you created before cross-listing your courses.
+In your My Courses list, you'll continue to see all the ad-hoc sections you created in your secondary courses before cross-listing.
 If you wish to reduce clutter in your My Courses list, the ad-hoc sections can be removed after confirming that your sections are correctly crosslisted and that you're able to access all of your course materials from your primary site.

-If you remove your ad-hoc sections, you'll lose access to the cross-listed courses (but your rosters will remain in the primary site).
+If you remove your ad-hoc sections, you'll lose access to the secondary courses (but your rosters will remain in the primary site).

 For assistance removing your ad-hoc sections, contact the DoIT Help Desk or your local instructional technologist if they have the ability to assist with this.